Enhancing Self-Disclosure In Neural Dialog Models By Candidate Re-ranking: Experiment

 \subsection{Result \& Error Analysis}

 The results in table under Figure 3 show a clear difference in distribution of responses between general and medium disclosure in both datasets, indicating that SD levels are higher from SDEA.
-In the switchboard dataset, out of 1000 prompts to the dialog system, 392 responses from vanilla system have \textit{medium} level self-disclosure, whereas 976 responses from the self-disclosure enhancement system have \textit{medium} level self-disclosure.
-Similarly, out of 1277 prompts in the switchboard dataset, 433 had medium disclosure from the vanilla system, whereas 1216 responses have \textit{medium} disclosure levels from SDEA.
-Also, SDEA was unable to find \textit{medium} disclosure responses for 61 switchboard prompts and 24 prompts because no candidate with a medium disclosure was found within a sequence length of 100.
-Pearson's Chi-Square test is then used to confirm that the SD level distributions from the SDEA and Vanilla systems are statistically significant.
-The $p$ values for both datasets reveal that the SD levels are distributed differently, and $DialoGPT +SDEA$ responses are clearly in favor of medium disclosure.
-Contingency table for the test can be seen in table under Figure 3.
+In the DailyDialog dataset, 39.20\% of responses from vanilla system have \textit{medium} level self-disclosure, whereas 97.60\% responses from the self-disclosure enhancement system have \textit{medium} level self-disclosure.
+Similarly, out of 1277 prompts in the switchboard dataset, 33.90\% had medium disclosure from the vanilla system, whereas 95.20\% responses have \textit{medium} disclosure levels from SDEA.
+Also, SDEA was unable to find \textit{medium} disclosure responses for 4.80\% switchboard prompts and 2.40\% prompts because no candidate with a medium disclosure was found within a sequence length of 100.
+Pearson's Chi-Square test is then performed to confirm that the SD level distributions from the SDEA and Vanilla systems are statistically significant.
+The $p$ values for both datasets reveal that the SD levels are distributed differently, and $DialoGPT +SDEA$ responses clearly lean towards generating responses with medium disclosure.
+Results can be seen in Table 2 and Table 3.

+We further evaluate responses from DialogGPT and DialogGPT +SDEA on various automated dialog metrics such as BLEU \cite{papineni2002bleu}, NIST \cite{doddington2002automatic}, METEOR \cite{lavie2007meteor}, Entropy \cite{zhang2018generating}, Dist-n \cite{li2015diversity}.
+The primary reason for this evaluation is to be caution against irrelevancy when enhancing self-disclosure.
+It is observed that the difference between the aforementioned systems is minimal.
+For DailyDialog dataset, Vanilla system has better NIST, BLEU and DIST scores and Vanilla System +SDEA has better Entropy and Avg.Length.
+Similarly, for Switchboard dataset, Vanilla system has better DIST scores and Vanilla System +SDEA has better NIST, Entropy and Avg.
+Length.
+Thus, it can be inferred that enhancing self-disclosure does not lead to irrelevant response generation.
+Future work will include evaluation in Multi-reference setting \cite{gupta2019investigating} using reddit multi-reference dataset \cite{zhang2020dialogpt}.